online-ml/beaver/examples/taxis/README.md

 * Upload the model using Beaver's HTTP client -- you could also do this using the HTTP API directly (see `localhost:3000/docs` for more details)
 * Then start receiving trip data in a simulation and make predictions for trip duration

-During simulation you should see the error decreasing with time, which can be visualized in the output messages as in:
+During the simulation you should see the error decreasing with time, which can be visualized in the output messages, as so:

 ```
 ... a taxi starts a trip with id 000014